Positioning vs perception

 You might have a clear idea of how you want your brand to be perceived.
 What you stand for, how you are different, where you sit in the market, etc.

-But if you asked ten people outside your business to describe you, or place you next to your competitors, would they say the same thing?
+But if you asked ten people outside your business to describe you, or compare you to your competitors, would they say the same thing?

 In most cases, they wouldn’t.
 And it is in that gap is where your true positioning actually lives.